FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

 Next, validate the payload.
 If you don't get valid JSON, a password breach event, and a user id, simply log an error and return.
-Doing so allows the webhook succeed and the login event to succeed.
+Doing so allows the webhook to succeed and the login event to succeed.

 ```php
 //...